Manufacturing assembly services

 Does the assembler have sufficient facilities?

-An assembly outsource partner may not achieve the necessary standards of quality and accuracy that the industry demands with outdated equipment and a resistance to evolving technology.
+A manufacturing assembly servies partner may not achieve the necessary standards of quality and accuracy that the industry demands with outdated equipment and a resistance to evolving technology.
 If that partner isn’t willing to regularly invest in state-of-the-art equipment and technology, they’ll have trouble solving modern industry challenges.
 It’s important to consider not just whether they’re the right choice today, but for the long term as well.

 How flexible is the assembler?